mtleinon/nodejs-webshop/README.md

 ## App Demo

-The Video below shows how app works:
+Below is a video that shows how the app works:

 https://www.loom.com/share/4170f7d984b24401aed0fae6be8416ca